|

 plasma and its expansion velocity, as applied to laser and hybrid processes

 of metal treatment.
+Stage II.

 Development of 2D computer models (two-dimensional, axisymmetrical models)